 Migration steps

-1. Sign up at codacy.com with your Git platform account.
+Sign up at codacy.com with your Git platform account.

-2. Add repositories and configure language detection.
+Add repositories and let Codacy auto-detect language analyzers.

 Strengths

-• +Modern UX vs institutional Sonar feel
++Modern UX versus the institutional Sonar feel

 Trade-offs

-• Smaller community than SonarSource (fewer custom rule packs)
+−Smaller community than SonarSource (fewer custom rule packs)

-• Less proven in regulated/enterprise compliance audits
+−Less proven in regulated and enterprise compliance audits

 Free